Maria Alyokhina: Arrest and indictment

 On August 17, 2012, Alyokhina, together with fellow Pussy Riot members Nadya Tolokonnikova and Yekaterina Samutsevich, was convicted of "hooliganism motivated by religious hatred" for a performance in Moscow's Cathedral of Christ the Saviour and sentenced to two years' imprisonment.
 She has been recognized as a political prisoner by the Union of Solidarity with Political Prisoners.
 Amnesty International named her a prisoner of conscience due to "the severity of the response of the Russian authorities."

-At the time of her arrest, Alyokhina was a fourth-year student at the Institute of Journalism and Creative Writing in Moscow, where she participated in a sequence of literature workshops given by the poets Dmitry Vedenyapin and Alexey Kubrik.
+At the time of her arrest, Alyokhina was a fourth-year student.
 She is also a published poet.
-Additionally, she has been involved in environmental activism with Greenpeace Russia, opposing development projects in the Khimki Forest, and was a volunteer at the Children's Psychiatric Hospital in Moscow.
+She has been involved in environmental activism with Greenpeace Russia, opposing development projects in the Khimki Forest, and was a volunteer at the Children's Psychiatric Hospital in Moscow.
 She is a vegan and reportedly collapsed from hunger during the trial, as no vegan meals were provided in detention.

 Alyokhina played an active role in the Pussy Riot trial, cross-examining witnesses, and aggressively questioning the charges and proceedings.
 She said in her closing statement:

 For me, this trial only has the status of a "so-called" trial.
 And I am not afraid of you.
 I am not afraid of lies and fiction, of the thinly disguised fraud in the sentence of this so-called court.
 Because you can only take away my so-called freedom.
 And that is the exact kind that exists now in Russia.
 But nobody can take away my inner freedom.

-Alyokhina was released from prison on December 23, 2013 under an amnesty bill passed by the Russian Duma, allowing the release of several inmates.
-Following her release, Alyokhina and fellow Pussy Riot member Nadezhda Tolokonnikova announced their intention to campaign for prisoner's rights in Russia.
+Alyokhina was released from prison on December 23, 2013, under an amnesty bill passed by the Russian Duma, allowing the release of several inmates.
+Following her release, she and fellow Pussy Riot member Nadezhda Tolokonnikova announced their intention to campaign for prisoner's rights in Russia.
 On March 6, 2014, she was assaulted and injured at a fast food outlet by local youths in Nizhny Novgorod along with Tolokonnikova.

-In 2013 Alyokhina and Tolokonnikova founded a media outlet, MediaZona, which focuses on the Russian penal and judicial systems.
+In 2013, Alyokhina and Tolokonnikova founded a media outlet, MediaZona, which focuses on the Russian penal and judicial systems.

 Sochi detention

-In February 2014, Maria Alyokhina and Nadezhda Tolokonnikova, were detained by police in the Adler district of Sochi in connection with an alleged hotel theft.
+In February 2014, Alyokhina and Tolokonnikova were detained by police in the Adler district of Sochi in connection with an alleged hotel theft.
 They were released without charge.
-On 19 February footage surfaced showing Nadezhda Tolokonnikova and Maria Alyokhina being attacked with horsewhips by Cossacks who were patrolling Sochi during the 2014 Winter Olympics.
+On February 19 footage surfaced showing Tolokonnikova and Alyokhina being attacked with horsewhips by Cossacks who were patrolling Sochi during the 2014 Winter Olympics.